deepak112/Social-Distancing-AI/README.md

 # Social Distancing AI
 Tool to moniter social distancing from CCTV, videos using Python, Deep learning, Computer Vision.
+This tool can automatically estimate interpersonal distance from uncalibrated RGB cameras.
+Can be used at public places and workplace.

+In the fight against the coronavirus, social distancing has proven to be a very effective measure.
+To help ensure social distancing protocol in public places and workplace, I have developed an social distancing detection tool that can detect if people are keeping a safe distance from each other by analyzing real time video streams from the camera.

+This tool do following things:

+Detect the humans in the frame with yolov3.
+Calculate the distance between all humans detected in the frame.
+Shows how many people are at High, Low and No risk.

 ## Demo
 ![Demo](./demo/social_distancing.gif)

-## Problem Statement:
-    To moniter distance between persons from CCTV feeds or videos.

 ## Requirements:

     You will need the following to run the above: